|Climbing Cone Ridge - Where Are We?||Traverse to Station F|

 133:44:55 Haise: Roger, Al, we copy.

 [A football-sized rock would be too big to pick up with the tongs, so Al had to get down low enough to get it with his hand.
+The ball used in the U.S. National Football League is about 11 inches (28 cm) from tip-to-tip and has a circumference halfway between the tips of about 22 inches (56 cm).
 There are several examples in the TV from later missions of the gymnastics required to pick a large rock up off the ground.
 The most entertaining and instructive example shows Apollo 16 astronaut Charlie Duke collecting the 11.6 kilogram rock known as Big Muley at the rim of Plum Crater.
 The rock being collected here at Saddle Rock is sample 14321, a 9.0 kilogram breccia now known as Big Bertha.
 It is by far the largest rock collected during Apollo 14 and rivals not only Big Muley, the largest rock returned from the Moon, but also the runner-up, a 9.6 kilogram Apollo 15 basalt known as Great Scott.
 In collecting Big Muley, Duke got down on one knee, using a long-handled tool in the opposite hand to help keep himself balanced.
 He then used his free hand to roll the rock against his knee, getting the rock far enough off the ground so that he had his finger tips on the lower curve of the rock.
 Then, holding the rock against his knee, he rose to his feet and worked the rock up higher on his leg until he could get back to the Rover, put his tool down, and grab the rock with both hands.
 Scott used a similar technique.
 Here, the dialog suggests that Ed helps Al get the rock and, apparently, takes it from him once he is up.]133:44:56 Mitchell: Have to go in one of the Z-bags.